GorillaNation/pipestash/README.markdown

 if pipestash is unable to connect to redis or redis runs OOM, put the consumer thread to sleep a random amount of time between `-w seconds` and +0 seconds. defaults to 20 seconds

+    -n | --nice

+sets the niceness value of the process

 # internal queueing mechanism

 In order to try to prevent the process writing into pipestash from blocking during intermittent redis issues or spikes of incoming messages, pipestash employs an internal queueing mechanism.